-1. A judge, a juror, a prosecutor, an investigator or a secretary of the court session may not participate in criminal proceedings if:
+Article 59 - Circumstances excluding the participation of a judge, a juror, a prosecutor, an investigator or a secretary of the court session in criminal proceedings

-b1) the investigation is in progress with respect to the alleged commission by him/her of a crime;

-c) he/she is a family member or close relative of the accused, defence lawyer, or of the victim;

-d) they are members of one family, or close relatives;

-d1) he/she was a mediator for the same case or for the case substantially related to the said case;

-e) there are other circumstances that question his/her objectivity and impartiality.

-2. A judge may not participate in the hearing of a criminal case on the merits if he/she participated in this case as an investigator, a prosecutor, or as a judge of a preliminary hearing, of the court of first instance, the court of appeal or the court of cassation, or as a secretary of the court session.
-This procedure shall apply to a judge who participated in the review of the newly revealed circumstances of a criminal case.

-3. A judge may not participate in the review of the appeal filed against the decision delivered by him/her.
+- 1. A judge, a juror, a prosecutor, an investigator or a secretary of the court session may not participate in criminal proceedings if: - a) he/she has not been appointed or elected to the position in the manner prescribed by law; - b) he/she participates or participated in this case as the accused, a defence lawyer, a victim, an expert, an interpreter or a witness; - b) the investigation is in progress with respect to the alleged commission by him/her of a crime; - c) he/she is a family member or close relative of the accused, defence lawyer, or of the victim; - d) they are members of one family, or close relatives; - d) he/she was a mediator for the same case or for the case substantially related to the said case; - e) there are other circumstances that question his/her objectivity and impartiality. - 2.
+A judge may not participate in the hearing of a criminal case on the merits if he/she participated in this case as an investigator, a prosecutor, or as a judge of a preliminary hearing, of the court of first instance, the court of appeal or the court of cassation, or as a secretary of the court session.
+This procedure shall apply to a judge who participated in the review of the newly revealed circumstances of a criminal case. - 3.
+A judge may not participate in the review of the appeal filed against the decision delivered by him/her.

-4. If a judge previously participated in the review of a case by way of cassation, he/she may still participate in the haring of the case at the Grand Chamber of the Supreme Court of Georgia.

-5. The performance of their duties by a prosecutor and an investigator shall not impede their further participation in the case at any stage of the criminal proceedings.

-6. An investigator involved in a criminal case may not participate in the investigative action that is to be carried out under a court ruling adopted on the motion of the defence, unless there is a prior written consent of the defence.
+- 4. If a judge previously participated in the review of a case by way of cassation, he/she may still participate in the haring of the case at the Grand Chamber of the Supreme Court of Georgia. - 5.
+The performance of their duties by a prosecutor and an investigator shall not impede their further participation in the case at any stage of the criminal proceedings. - 6.
+An investigator involved in a criminal case may not participate in the investigative action that is to be carried out under a court ruling adopted on the motion of the defence, unless there is a prior written consent of the defence.